Mike Hoffman (ice hockey, born 1989): St. Louis Blues

+Going into the offseason, up to 15 teams showed interest in Hoffman's services with five serious contenders.
+Some were waiting for resolutions to ongoing contract negotiations with other players before committing to him, with others choosing to sign other players.
 On December 27, 2020, Hoffman signed a professional tryout agreement with the St. Louis Blues.
-On January 11, 2021, Hoffman and the Blues officially agreed on a one-year, $4 million contract.
-In the shortened season, Hoffman tallied 36 points in 52 games.
+On January 11, 2021, Hoffman and the Blues officially agreed on a one-year, $4 million contract, after the retirement of Alex Steen opened a permanent spot on the roster.
+He made his Blues debut in the pandemic-shortened 2020–21 season on January 15 in a 8–0 loss to the Colorado Avalanche.
+He recorded his first goal for the team in the next game on January 18, in a 5–4 victory over the San Jose Sharks.
+On April 14, he was involved in all three of St. Louis' goals when marked two and assisted on another by Vince Dunn in a 4–3 losing effort to Colorado.
+He performed the same feat again in April when he tallied two goals and assisted on the game-winning goal by Robert Thomas in a 4–3 win over the Minnesota Wild on April 28.
+Hoffman tallied 17 goals and 36 points in 52 games.
 In a top-six scoring role he recorded seven of his goals on the power play, leading the Blues.
 Hoffman added one goal in four playoff contests against the Colorado Avalanche.

 Montreal Canadiens

 On July 28, 2021, Hoffman was signed a three-year, $13.5 million contract with the Montreal Canadiens as an unrestricted free agent.
 On reporting to training camp, it was found that Hoffman had a knee injury that would cause him to miss up to four weeks.
 As a result he did not play in any of the team's pre-season games.
 In his two seasons with the Canadiens, Hoffman scored 15 goals and 35 points in 67 games during the 2021–22 season and 14 goals and 34 points in 64 games in 2022–23.
 With Montreal, Hoffman was described as a "one-way player" lacking defence and a streaky player, elevating his game for short periods.
 On March 24, 2023 Boston Bruins forward A. J. Greer was suspended by the NHL for one for a cross-check to Hoffman's face.
 Hoffman was upset with the NHL's inconsistency of Greer's suspension, taking to social media stating that he had received a larger suspension for a less egregious check to the head.